 They're fighting just to hurt him.

-You gotta play long ball sometimes.
+You got to play long ball sometimes.

-Um that includes being flexible, smart enough to shift strategies to get what you want.
+That includes being flexible, smart enough to shift strategies to get what you want.

 And I think that's all he did here.

-And uh, but I understand I've been arguing with friends all weekend about it.
+But I understand I've been arguing with friends all weekend about it.

 Jack in Michigan, Jack, you think the same as David.